vdsbenoit/baden-v3-frontend/doc/configuration.md

 | nbPlayers | Nombre d'animés     | 30               |
 | nbLeaders | Nombre de chefs     | 6                |

-Once all the sections have been defined, the user can click a button `Create teams, games & circuits`
+Once all the groups have been defined, the user can click a button `Create teams, games & circuits`

 If there is an error : explain what parameters need to be fixed and <u>re-run</u>.

-If everything went through : ask if the user wants to <u>create/edit another section type</u> -> refresh the page
+If everything went through : ask if the user wants to <u>create/edit another player group category</u> -> refresh the page

 Button to validate the DB.

-If all the section have been created, <u>link to schedule setup</u>
+If all the player groups have been created, <u>link to schedule setup</u>

 ## Attendants schedule